Proposed amendments to Rules and Regulations

 followed correctly in getting this amendment passed.
 The General Secretary

-read out the relevant portions of the existing rules and regulations which
+read out the relevant portions of the existing rules and regulations

 govern a change in the types of membership.